• Sun. Jul 12th, 2026

 A Cyprus Bluunt Nosed Viper

-Montpellier Snake: (Malpolon insignitus) Although mildly venomous, this snake poses no serious threat to humans.
+Montpellier Snake: (Malpolon insignitus) This large snake is found in a variety of habitats across the island.
+Although mildly venomous, this snake poses no serious threat to humans.
+This snake feeds on various lizards, birds, and small mammals.

 A Cyprus Montpellier Snake

-European Cat Snake: (Telescopus fallax cyprianus) A small, mildly venomous snake that is generally grey in colour.
+Cyprus Cat Snake: (Telescopus fallax cyprianus) A small, mildly venomous snake that is generally nocturnal.
+This snake, known for its cat-like eyes, is light grey with darker patches in colour, and mostly feeds on small rodents and birds.

 The European Cat SNake In Cyprus